 Happy weekend, dear readers.
 As I attempt to get back into the swing of posting more regularly, I’m going to revisit the practice of sharing some recommended online readings.
 Below are this week’s selections, though I hasten to note that they were not all published this week (or even this year).
 They are, however, articlesContinue reading “Recommended Readings: February 2”

-If you have more reading time, check out the following selections gathered from around the blogging world.
+If you read one article this week, engage The Long Theological Shadow by John Ehrett.
+For those of you with additional reading time, check out the following selections, gathered from around the blogging world.
 Happy reading!

-If you read one article this week, engage Leadership and Suicide: When Ending It Seems Like the Only Way Out by Carey Nieuwhof For those of you with additional reading time this fine Spring day, check out the following selections, gathered from around the interwebs.
+If you read one article this week, engage Leadership and Suicide: When Ending It Seems Like the Only Way Out by Carey Nieuwhof For those of you with additional reading time this fine September (!) day, check out the following selections gathered from around the blogging world.
 Happy reading!